ppy/osu-wiki/wiki/Tournaments/CIC/Open_2026/en.md

 4. A referee will create a multiplayer room ten minutes in advance and will start to send out invites.
 5. If a player does not show up within **fifteen minutes** of the start time, their opponent gets to win by default.
 6. If no staff or referee is available, the match will be postponed.
-7. **No Fail will be enforced in all beatmaps.** This is to ensure that the points are to be awarded more fairly towards teams who perform better in general during the course of the beatmap regardless of their remaining health at the end.
+7. **No Fail will be enforced in all beatmaps.** This is to ensure that the points are to be awarded more fairly towards players who perform better in general during the course of the beatmap regardless of their remaining health at the end.
 8. If a player disconnects, it will be treated as if they had failed the beatmap.
    - A match can be rematched for disconnects that occur within at most 30 seconds after it has been started or 25% of the beatmap's length, whichever happens first.
 9. Lag is not a valid reason to nullify a beatmap.